sirixdb/sirixdb.github.io/xquery-api.md

 `JsonNodeTrx insertObjectRecordAsRightSibling(String key, ObjectRecordValue<?> value)`

-We can find alls possible methods in the interface `org.sirix.api.json.JsonNodeTrx`.
+We can find all possible methods in the interface `org.sirix.api.json.JsonNodeTrx`.

 ### Temporal axis
 SirixDB not only provides all standard XPath axes for the stored XML documents, but also temporal XPath axes.
 We can use these axes to analyse how a resource or a subtree therein has changed between several revisions.